Don’t Worry. Jim Irsay Has a Plan.

-The Colts’ swan divethis season has only distracted slightly from the anticipation of Super Bowl XLVI, and Jim Irsay, more than anyone, brought it here.
-Though much occurred behind the scenes, it’s clear in retrospect that the new football stadium is a case study in negotiation.
+The Colts’ swan dive this season has only distracted slightly from the anticipation of Super Bowl XLVI, and Jim Irsay, more than anyone, brought it here.
+Though much occurred behind the scenes, it seems clear in retrospect that the building of the new football stadium provides a case study in negotiation.
 In 2004, the charmless RCA Dome was the smallest venue in the league—but thanks to Manning’s weekly highlights, the team had attracted national attention.
-If ever there were a moment to pressure Mayor Bart Peterson for the $650 million in public funds it would take to build a new one, that was it.
-Despite polls showing 71 percent of Marion County residents against the idea, Irsay pushed for an agreement without ever explicitly threatening to move the team elsewhere.
+If ever there were a moment to pressure Mayor Bart Peterson for the $650 million in public funds it would take, that was it.
+Despite polls showing 71 percent of Marion County residents against the idea, Irsay pushed for an agreement without ever explicitly threatening to move the team to another city.
 But both the mayor and the city could read between the lines.
 On Dec.
-19, 2004, at a Baltimore Ravens game, Irsay and Peter- son held up their arms and announced, “We have a deal!”
+26, 2004, at the Baltimore Ravens game, Irsay and Peterson held up their arms and announced “We have a deal!”

 For Irsay, though, negotiating what would become Lucas Oil Stadium was only half the battle.
 The next hurdle was convincing the league to deliver on its unspoken promise to reward markets that built stadiums with the Super Bowl.
-After all, the weather in Indy hardly compares with that of frequent host Miami.
+After all, the weather in Indianapolis hardly compares with that of frequent hosts Miami and Glendale, Arizona.
 As Indy’s Super Bowl bid committee prepared its 2008 pitch, Irsay acted as the strategic advisor.
-Typically, cities bidding for the Super Bowl mail the daunting four-inch-thick binders that outline their proposals.
+Typically, cities bidding for the Super Bowl task a few executives with handing out the daunting four-inch-thick binders that outline their proposals.
 The Colts owner saw that as poor salesmanship.
-He encouraged Allison Melangton, now president of the Indianapolis Super Bowl Host Committee, and her team to think creatively and find a different approach.
+He encouraged Allison Melangton, now president of the Indianapolis Super Bowl Host Committee, and her team to strive for a different approach.
 “Jim is one of the guys who sits in that room and votes every year,” Melangton says.
 “So that got us thinking.
-We decided to enlist eighth- graders who would be seniors in 2012 to deliver our bid.”
+We decided to enlist eighth-graders who would be seniors in 2012 to deliver our bid.”

-Another key component was a proposed $14 million Legacy Project at Arsenal Technical High School on the east side.
-The NFL always matches a grant for $1 million for youth service in the Super Bowl city, but those funds often go to enhance some existing facility or organization.
-When the bid committee presented Irsay with a plan for a capital campaign to fund something much more ambitious—including an indoor athletics facility for kids that would rival the Colts complex—he told them that should serve as the corner- stone of their pitch.
-It’s easy to picture him happily penciling “Indy, Feb.
+Another key component was a proposed $14 million Legacy Project at Tech High School on the east side.
+The NFL always chips in $1 million for youth service in the Super Bowl city, but those funds typically go to enhance some existing facility or organization.
+When the bid committee presented Irsay with a plan for a capital campaign to fund something much more ambitious—an indoor athletics facility for kids that would rival the Colts complex—he told them that was the cornerstone of their pitch.
+It’s easy to picture him happily penciling “Indianapolis, Feb.
 5, 2012” in his calendar before the vote ever took place.

 “A century from now, people will look back in the Super Bowl history books and see a photo of Indianapolis,” he says.
 “That’s what excites me.
+We’re in the greatest country in the world, and we play the greatest sport in the country.
 This is going to be the cherry on top of all we’ve accomplished in the last 13 years.”

-As Carlie, Casey, and Kalen Irsaychat in the family suite during halftime of the Steelers game, their dad and a serious-looking businessman approach, breaking into smiles at the last second.
+As Irsay’s daughters Carlie, Casey, and Kalen chat in the family suite at halftime of the Steelers game, the owner and a serious-looking businessman approach, breaking into smiles at the last second.
 “The last time I saw you, you were about to pop!” says NFL commissioner Roger Goodell to Carlie, who recently had a baby.
 Goodell has known these young women since infancy.
 They hug him and eagerly catch up as if he were a favorite uncle.
 “I remember Jimmy complaining because we would have the league meeting on Halloween, and the girls were all trick-or-treating,” Goodell says.
 “Look how they’ve grown up.”